Rape Skeptic Kurt Metzger Wrote for Sacha Baron Cohen’s New Show

 Metzger was writing for Inside Amy Schumer at the time.
 Schumer denounced his comments, but later defended him in an interview with Charlie Rose, saying, “He’s not Bill Cosby.”

 Those were not his first troubling statements about assault.
-Three years earlier, after her appearance on Jim Norton’s FX show Totally Biased to debate rape jokes in comedy, Lindy West said she was subjected to a series of angry Facebook comments from Metzger.
+Three years earlier, after her appearance on W. Kamau Bell’s FX show Totally Biased to debate rape jokes in comedy with Jim Norton, Lindy West said she was subjected to a series of angry Facebook comments from Metzger.
 A screenshot West shared with the Daily Dot includes comments like, “the 1 in 4 rape statistic in BULLSHIT. it’s more like 1 in 14,” “the 1 in 4 is an old feminist lie that people just seem to accept for some reason,” and “not all feminists. a certain kind. let’s call her a cunt.”

 The Daily Dot also shared a screenshot of another since-deleted Facebook post from 2013, in which Metzger apparently brags about choking an ex-girlfriend, writing, “I had an ex smash all my shit with a hammer because she was insane and i choked her.
 Not really hard, but definitely criminally.”
 Adding, “Who the fuck thinks they can smash my shit with a hammer??? […] fuck you bitch. you clearly don’t have the fear you should have.”
 (The Daily Dot notes they were unable to confirm the authenticity of the screenshots, which Sady Doyle posted on Twitter.)

-Note: This post has been updated to reflect that W. Kamau Bell was the host of Totally Biased.